East Park Productions

 Toronto Free Gallery’s 2010 T-Dot Pioneers exhibition, which explored Toronto's hip-hop history, recognized the album in its display.

 Canadian Broadcasting Company's (CBC) 2011 Hip-hop Summit included a tribute to the group by summit host Buck 65 by featuring the record during the closing ceremony.

 BlogTo’s 2014 article "10 most collectible Toronto albums of all time" included the Get Loose Crew's album with an honorable mention and reported that it was the first Canadian independent rap release to achieve international sales.

 An academic study undertaken by the Jackman Humanities Institute at the University of Toronto introduced a course of study called "Hip-hop Culture."
 Dr. Francesca D'Amico-Cuthbert PhD identified the Get Loose Crew as "significant figures in Toronto's Hip-Hop history and Canada’s cultural industries."
 The award-winning historian and post doctoral researcher of American and Canadian hip-hop culture, commented, "the rise of East Park Productions was recognized and credited as generating visibility in and beyond Canada."

 In 2021, the Museum of Canadian Music inducted Get Loose Crew, MC Shadow and MC B (aka B Kool) independently as documented by author Adam P. Cray and published by the MOMC.

 In September 2023, Hart House at the University of Toronto exhibited "The First 50 - Toronto's Hip Hop Architects," honoring 50 key figures in the city's hip hop scene, including the Get Loose Crew.

+Recognition and coverage

+East Park Productions and the Get Loose Crew have been the subject of significant coverage in national, academic, and cultural archives documenting early Canadian hip-hop.
+The label is profiled in The Canadian Encyclopedia, which identifies East Park Productions as the independent imprint behind the first Canadian rap mini-LP to achieve international distribution.

+Research published by the University of Toronto’s Hart House and the Jackman Humanities Institute further positions the label as an influential early force in Toronto’s developing hip-hop industry, noting its role in generating visibility for independent Canadian rap during the 1980s.

+Cultural historians and journalists have also highlighted the label’s historical significance.
+Nardwuar the Human Serviette and Maestro Fresh Wes identified the 1988 Get Loose Crew release as a landmark in Canadian rap history, predating nationally recognized commercial recordings.

+The Museum of Canadian Music and the Toronto Free Gallery’s “T-Dot Pioneers” exhibition have both archived and publicly exhibited the label’s recordings as foundational works in the country’s early hip-hop culture.